NextDom/plugin-MiFlora/docs/en_US/faq.md

 # FAQ

-### Quelle est la différence entre MiFlora et BLEA
+### What is the difference between MiFlora and BLEA
-> MiFlora ne gère que les plantes, BLEA est un plugin pour tous les objets Bluetooth LE, il est donc beaucoup plus complexe, il nécéssite des dépendances, a un systeme de démon, il est adapté pour gérer une multitude de types d'objets Bluetooth LE mais nécéssite plus de suivi et de maintenance, principalement les démons et dépendances lors des mise à jour
+> MiFlora only manages plants, BLEA is a plugin for all Bluetooth LE objects, so it is much more complex, it needs dependencies, has a daemon system, it is suitable to handle a multitude of Bluetooth LE object types but needs more monitoring and maintenance, mostly demons and dependencies when updating

-### Est-ce que ce plugin s'appuie sur des API tiers ?
+### Does this plugin rely on third-party APIs?

-> Le plugin utilise le Bluetooth pour récupérer les informations du MiFlora.
+> The plugin uses Bluetooth to retrieve information from MiFlora.
-Il faut installer le Bluetooth et s'assurer que `gatttool -b macAddMiFlora --char-read -a 0x35` fonctionne sur le device cible.
+You need to install Bluetooth and make sure that `gatttool -b macAddMiFlora --char-read -a 0x35` is running on the target device.

 ### Does this plugin monopolize Bluetooth?